 If you’ve ever drank beer out of a can, you can thank Gottfried Krueger Brewery.
-They were the first ones, 78 years ago today, to put the tasty beverage in a can and offer it up to consumers.
+They were the first ones, in 1935, to put the tasty beverage in a can and offer it up to consumers.
 Wired writes:

 Krueger had been brewing beer since the mid-1800s, but had suffered from the Prohibition and worker strikes.
 When American Can approached with the idea of canned beer, it was initially unpopular with Krueger execs.
 But American Can offered to install the equipment for free: If the beer flopped, Krueger wouldn’t have to pay.